 The gun patch fulfilled two functions.
 It could serve as a gun flap for the recoil of the rifle, but more importantly, it prevented rain water flowing down the shoulders from entering the inside of the gun.
 Personally, I rarely use this feature but it can never hurt, I suppose.

 7. Hook & Eye and Throat Latch

-Originally, the belt with its D Rings was used to suspend items of equipment, such as grenades or even swords.
+Initially, the belt with its D-Rings was used to suspend items of equipment, such as grenades or even swords.

 9. Sleeve Straps